dlang-community/D-Scanner/README.md

 * Subtraction from .length properties.
 (These may be unsigned and could lead to integer underflow)
 * Class, struct, and union member variables whose names conflict with built-in type properties.
 * Confusing asm syntax.
+* Placement of const, immutable, or inout before a function return type instead of after the parameters.

 #### Wishlish
 * Assigning to foreach variables that are not "ref".